 The protection of these human rights is ingrained in our company culture: At Viessmann, we refer to family members and not employees.
 Within our Vi Ways of Working, we define how family members do things at Viessmann, for example: “As a family, we care for each other, and value the relationships we have.
 We believe that all family members can be trusted.
 We support and empower our colleagues to choose how, where and when they wish to work.”

 Other examples of how we ensure these fundamental human rights are our Viessmann’s Code of Conduct, our Supplier Code of Conduct, or our risk management process on value chain human rights due diligence.
 These documents are complemented with the Viessmann Group Policy Statement on Human Rights that anchors human rights throughout our value chain and within our strategy.
-In preparation for the German Supply Chain Due Diligence Act, our actual and potential human rights impacts are being systematically assessed in detail and we provide guidance for our suppliers.
+In preparation for the German Supply Chain Due Diligence Act, our actual and potential human rights impacts are being systematically assessed in detail and we provide guidance for our suppliers through an Informative Annex in addition to our Supplier Code of Conduct as well as a video addressed to our suppliers.
 A last example are the philanthropic activities of our four Viessmann Foundations, for example in Ukraine or Malawi.

 Viessmann recognizes its employees’ lawful right to freedom of association and rights to choose collective bargaining representatives, under applicable law and if desired.
 We do have collective bargaining agreements and formally-elected employee representatives in place in multiple locations.